Python-PyQt/PyQt6-Docs/descriptions/QtCore/QCommandLineParser-c.rst

 On Windows, :sip:ref:`~PyQt6.QtCore.QCommandLineParser` uses message boxes to display usage information and errors if no console window can be obtained.

-For other platforms, it is recommended to display help texts and error messages using a QMessageBox.
+For other platforms, it is recommended to display help texts and error messages using a :sip:ref:`~PyQt6.QtWidgets.QMessageBox`.
 To preserve the formatting of the help text, rich text with ``<pre>`` elements should be used:

 ::